samuelsn6399/smartLizardTerrarium/README.md

 3. Watch live readings on the LCD.
 4. Use the button:
    - Short press to toggle display.
-   - Long press to reset the valve timer.
+   - Long press (greater than 3 seconds) to reset the valve timer and start/stop data logging.
+5. Use potentiometer:
+   - Set the spray interval.
 ---

 ## 📁 Output Example

 LCD Display:
 ```
-Temp: 24°CF
-Hum: 45%
+T: 24°F H: 45
 ```
 Valve Display:
 ```
-Valve ON 12s
+Valve ON: 0.75 min
 ```
 or
 ```
-Next ON: 522s
+Valve OFF: 1.96 min
 ```